devbharat/PX4-JuliaSim-Demo/Tools/px4_lockstep_julia/docs/record_replay.md

 ## 7. Design choices (explicit)

-- We prefer **clarity** over minimal changes.
+- Design choices prioritize **clarity** over minimal changes.
 Backward compatibility is not a hard constraint.
-- We avoid recording at adaptive substep resolution by default.
+- Recording at adaptive substep resolution is avoided by default.
-- We choose explicit stream interpolation rules (no implicit “nearest sample”).
+- Stream interpolation rules are explicit (no implicit “nearest sample”).
-- We keep component boundaries explicit so submodels can be replayed independently.
+- Component boundaries remain explicit so submodels can be replayed independently.